-- Entries must include a completed and signed PTA Men’s Essay Contest application form, typed or handwritten legibly on an 8 ½” x 11” sheet of paper, and be no more than 650 words.
+- Entries must include a completed and signed PTA Men’s Essay Contest application form (2017-2018 form will be available in the fall), typed or handwritten legibly on an 8 ½” x 11” sheet of paper, and be no more than 650 words.

 - One entry per student; multiple entries from one student will be disqualified.